Imt.Base C++ API V4.1.1.0

 ◆ onEventPoolCapacityRecovered()

-virtual void imt::base::dff::runtime::EventPoolCapacityCallbackIfc::onEventPoolCapacityRecovered ( void )
+virtual void imt::base::dff::runtime::EventPoolCapacityCallbackIfc::onEventPoolCapacityRecovered ( )

 pure virtual